catapult-project/catapult/dashboard/sandwich_verification/README.md

 ## Deploying to Staging

-To test local changes on your own version, you can specify a substitution for.
+To test local changes on your own version, you can deploy them to staging with:
-_VERSION.
-Example:

 ```
-gcloud builds submit --region=us-central1 --config=cloudbuild.yaml --substitutions=_VERSION=$USER --project=chromeperf .
+make deploy_staging
 ```

-This will deploy the workflows and functions with the provided suffix version (e.g. sandwich-verification-workflow-eduardoyap, start-pinpoint-job-eduardoyap).
+This will deploy the workflows and functions with the provided suffix version (e.g. sandwich-verification-workflow-eduardoyap, start-pinpoint-job-eduardoyap etc).
 You should be able to see your deployed functions in the [Cloud Functions dashboard](https://pantheon.corp.google.com/functions/list?referrer=search&project=chromeperf) and [Cloud Workflow dashboard](https://pantheon.corp.google.com/workflows?referrer=search&project=chromeperf).